jacopocolo/p5-sketchplugin/README.md

 p5*Sketchapp doesn't match the whole p5.js library but it gives you access to most of the basic functions for drawing on an artboard.
 Take a look at the [reference](#reference) below to see what is available and how to call these functions.

 The vast majority of the functions implemented match the behaviour available in p5.js.
 You can copy and paste code from the [p5.js website examples](https://p5js.org/examples/) and in most cases it will simply work.
-If it doesn't, take a look at the [debugging](#debugging) section for tips on how to adjust your code.
+If it doesn't, take a look at the [debugging](#debugging-your-code) section for tips on how to adjust your code.

-A warning: you are about to execude code inside Sketch.
+A warning: you are about to execute code inside Sketch.
 The plugin is designed to act only on a single artboard and tested heavily, but bugs and broken code could still be dangerous.
 Save your work before using this plugin.

 ### Reference